Serialcomms/Raspberry-Pico-SDK-USB/README.md

 #### Proof-of-Concept development to help understand USB device stack operation in a Pico SDK/Hardware context.

-This repository has one objective only, which is to investigate USB Device stack development using native SDK functions only.
+This repository has one main objective, which is to investigate USB Device stack development using native SDK functions only.

 The 'stack' [^1] is written in C, and is derived from the [low-level device example](https://github.com/raspberrypi/pico-examples/tree/master/usb/device/dev_lowlevel) supported by the Raspberry documentation set.

 Extensive debug/log reporting via UART0 has been provided in lieu of an external hardware USB protocol analyser.

 Synchronous (blocking) and Asynchronous (interrupt-driven) transmission functions are provided.

-The example provided simulates a continually-running joystick.

 No attempt to optimise memory usage, code size, style or performance has been made at this stage.